Stories from September 2007

 Bates College has partnered with Teamline to make live play-by-play of 2007 season home football games available to listeners from anywhere.

-Paul Farnsworth, manager of the new dining Commons and Alumni Walk projects, reported that 140,000 flower bulbs were shipped our way from California on Sept.
-11. The bulbs are scillas, which bloom around the same time as crocuses.
+The manager of the Alumni Walk project reported that 140,000 flower bulbs were shipped our way: scillas, which bloom around the same time as crocuses.

 Orientation for the Class of 2011, held Aug.
 27–Sept.
 6, included something for everyone.